 Division of Property and Spousal Support for Putative Spouses

 If you, as a wife or husband, married your bigamous spouse in good faith, believing that they were not married already, you are deemed a putative spouse.
 As a putative husband or wife, you have the right to seek half of all property that was acquired during the marriage, even though the marriage was never valid in the first place.
 In addition, you can request spousal support, which the court has the right to grant even though the marriage was invalid from the beginning.

 A Family Law Attorney Can Help You Today

 Bigamous marriages must be annulled immediately, and as an unknowing putative spouse, you have the right to pursue damages, property, and spousal support.
-To act now, call dedicated family attorneys in Tampa, FL today and schedule a consultation to find out how they can help.
+To act now, call dedicated a family lawyer Tampa, FL couples can turn to for help today, and schedule a consultation to find out how they can help.

 Contact The McKinney Law Group for their insight into family law and grandparent visitation rights.